learn-co-curriculum/phase-3-hashketball/README.md

 Using the power of Ruby, and the hashes you created, write methods to complete the following:

 1. Return the number of points scored for any player, given that player's name as a string.
+Call the method `num_points_scored`.

 2. Return the shoe size for any player, given that player's name.
+Call the method `shoe_size`.

 3. Return both colors for any team, given the team name.
+Call the method `team_colors`.

 4. Return both teams names, given the game_hash.
+Call the method `team_names`.

 5. Return all the player numbers for a team, given a team name.
+Call the method `player_numbers`.

 6. Return all the stats for a player, given a player's name.
+Call the method `player_stats`.

 7. Return the number of rebounds for the player with the largest shoe size.
+Call the method `big_shoe_rebounds`.

 **Bonus Questions:**

 Define methods to return the answer to the following questions:

 1. Which player has the most points?
+Call the method `most_points_scored`.

 2. Which team has the most points?
+Call the method `winning_team`.

 3. Which player has the longest name?
+Call the method `longest_name`.

 **Super Bonus:**

-Write a method that returns true if the player with the longest name had the most steals
+1. Write a method that returns true if the player with the longest name had the most steals.
+Call the method `sounds_about_right`.